Mohamad Louai Shehab

 Welcome !

-I’m Mohamad Louai Shehab, a 4th year Ph.D student in the Robotics Department at the University of Michigan.
+I’m Mohamad Louai Shehab, a 5th year Ph.D student in the Robotics Department at the University of Michigan.
 I’m fortunate to be advised by Prof. Necmiye Ozay.
-My research interests broadly span Inverse Reinforcement Learning and learning finite state machines (reward machines) from observed optimal behaviors.

 Bio